-DistBin is described as 'distbin is a distributed pastebin. i.e. it is a service where anyone can post things on the web, and others can react by posting anywhere else on the web (including here)'.
+DistBin is described as 'distbin is a distributed pastebin. i.e. it is a service where anyone can post things on the web, and others can react by posting anywhere else on the web (including here)' and is a Pastebin in the category.
 There are more than 50 alternatives to DistBin for a variety of platforms, including Online / Web-based, Windows, Linux, Mac and Self-Hosted solutions.
-The best alternative is Pastebin.com, which is free.
-Other great apps like DistBin are GitHub Gist (Free), Write.as (Freemium, Open Source), hastebin (Free, Open Source) and PrivateBin (Free, Open Source).
+The best alternative is Write.as, which is both free and Open Source.
+Other great apps like DistBin are Pastebin.com (Freemium), GitHub Gist (Free), hastebin (Free, Open Source) and PrivateBin (Free, Open Source).

 The website is mainly used by programmers to store pieces of sources code or configuration information, but anyone is more than welcome to paste any type of text.
 The idea behind the site is to make it more convenient for people to share large amounts of text online.